 One more: “The State and the Revolution”.

-This book is a book that is even good to read as Lenin's first book, too.
+This book is book that is even good to read as Lenin's first book, too.
 Why?

-Here, Lenin talks about the role of the state in a revolution
+Here, Lenin talks about the role of the State in a revolution

-— Much like what Marx does in the Critique of the Gotha Program —
+- Much like what Marx does in the Critique of the Gotha Program -

-talking about what is the role of the state in a revolution, how the working class should manage the state,
+talking about what is the role of the State in a revolution, how the working-class should manage the State,

 what is it for; and what is the State, he theorizes about the State, too.